Error Resilience of Fracton Codes and Near Saturation of Code-Capacity Threshold in Three Dimensions: Statistical Mapping and Duality

 Restricting our analysis to the Nishimori line, which in our generalized formulation is given by the condition $e^{-2K_N}= p/(1-p)$, Eq.~\eqref{eq:dualBoltzmann} yields an exact hierarchy among the dual Boltzmann factors, distinguished by the parity of $k$:

-For $0<p<1$, the $k>0$ sectors are suppressed relative to the principal factor $x_0^*$ by at least a factor $(1-2p)^2<1$.
+For $0<p<1$, the $k>0$ sectors are suppressed in magnitude relative to the principal factor, with $|x_{k}^*/x_0^*|\leq(1-2p)^2<1$.
 Following the standard replica approach, we set $K=K_N(p)$ and impose the \emph{principal-factor} condition only on the $k=0$ sector.
 This gives ~\cite{Takeda05,Nishimori07,Song22}

 The inclusion of subleading sectors ($k>0$) would shift the estimate slightly while leaving the leading condition as the dominant constraint.
 Nevertheless, it was shown in several cases to yield the closest approximation of the true multicritical point \cite{Hinczewski05,Hasenbusch07,Masayuki09,Kubica18,Gattringer18,Song22}.
-Explicitly, this results in
+Employing the replica trick limit $n\rightarrow0$, the principal factor condition reduces to

 where $H(p) := -p \,\text{log} p - (1-p)\,\text{log} (1-p)$.
-This corresponds to the limit of the QGV bound $H(p_{th}^X) + H(p_{th}^Z) \leq 1$.
+This corresponds to the limit of the bound $H(p_{th}^X) + H(p_{th}^Z) \leq 1$.
 While the derivation of Eq.~\eqref{eq:duality} relies on the leading Boltzmann factor, i.e., on the replica analysis, it works surprisingly well for known topological codes as summarized in Table~\ref{tab:threshold}.

 With this in mind, we turn our attention to the $3D$ fracton models to determine whether the presence of subsystem symmetries may affect the reliability of this prediction.
-Specifically, as the non-self-dual X-cube code was shown to saturate the QGV bound in a previous work \cite{Song22}, here we complement it for the self-dual checkerboard code.
+Specifically, as the non-self-dual X-cube code was shown to saturate the error threshold bound in a previous work \cite{Song22}, here we complement it for the self-dual checkerboard code.